 Will one staff member be responsible for programming for school students, pre-schools, and adults?

-Will it be possible for public library programs such as preschool story hours to be held during school hours on weekdays without interrupting service to students?

 Will it be possible for adults to use the library during school hours without interfering with, or being made uncomfortable by, instructional programs for students?

 Will computer training be available for adults?
 Who will provide it?